 - Eligibility Application Fee: \$5,000.
 This fee is required when a program submits an eligibility application.
-For information on the application process and circumstances under which a partial refund may be given, see Part Two of the Handbook. - Annual Sustaining Fee for Candidate or Accredited ND Program: - o Base Fee for accredited and candidate ND programs, main campus: \$22,600; - o Base Fee for accredited and candidate ND programs, branch campus: \$11,300; and - o Per Student Fee: \$21.00 per full time equivalent (FTE) student in the ND program (all campuses).
+For information on the application process and circumstances under which a partial refund may be given, see Part Two of the Handbook. - Annual Sustaining Fee for Candidate or Accredited ND Program for calendar year 2022: - o Base Fee for accredited and candidate ND programs, main campus: \$23,800; - o Base Fee for accredited and candidate ND programs, branch campus: \$11,800; and - o Per Student Fee: \$25.00 per full time equivalent (FTE) student in the ND program (all campuses).